Projective measure without projective Baire: Notation and Building Blocks

-We work in the following settting, which captures the essence of the situation we shall find ourselves in at (some of the) successor stages in our iteration.
-Again, see the beginning of section \ref{sec:main} (definition \ref{def:it:succ:stage} and the preceding discussion) for a comprehensive motivation.
+We work in the following setting, which captures the essence of the situation we shall find ourselves in at (some of the) successor stages in our iteration.
+The reader should consult Chapter~\ref{sec:main} (especially Section~\ref{def:it:succ:stage}) and Chapter~\ref{s.overview.proof} for a comprehensive motivation.